lukaskawira/UKCovidSonification/README.md

 1.  install the required library from requirements.txt
 2.  pip install -r requirement.txt
-3.  then run the code per insert using shift+enter
+3.  then run the code per line using Shift + Enter